Hypospadias repair - discharge

 Your child’s doctor will probably ask you to take off the dressing after 2 or 3 days and leave it off.
-You may do this while your son is in the bath.
-But, be very careful not to pull on the urine catheter.
+You may do this during a bath.
+Be very careful not to pull on the urine catheter.
 You will need to change the dressing before this if:

-- The dressing rolls down and is tight around your son’s penis.
+- The dressing rolls down and is tight around the penis.

 - No urine has passed through the catheter for 4 hours.

-- Poop gets underneath the dressing (not just on top of it).
+- Stool gets underneath the dressing (not just on top of it).